creasoft-dev/creasoft.dev/src/en/index.md

 We will translate the content in Spanish, and as community grow, we will expand to other languages.

 We care about diversity and inclusion in the technology industry.
-Your contribution with content will help us bridge the knowledge gap, and move towards gender and social equality.
+Your contribution with content will help us bridge the knowledge gap, and move towards social equality.